This event is solely intended for Specsavers optometrists within the area who wish to undertake their Glaucoma Part 2 practical

 The assessment is in the form of 5 assessment stations, each takes 5 minutes.
 Please allow 60 minutes for the whole assessment process.
 You will receive a briefing prior to your assessment and may be required to remain for the following session to sit as a 'patient' for your colleagues.
 The assessment is based on the 4 LOCSU Glaucoma distance learning lectures.
-These lectures and MCQs must be successfully completed three days before the event occurs.
+These lectures and MCQs must be successfully completed before booking on to the event.
 Contact Specsavers to obtain the promo code and instructions in order to access these lectures via the WOPEC website.

 Results will be emailed 2-3 weeks after the event has occurred.
 Practitioners who cancel their booking or fail to attend this assessment without prior contact with WOPEC at least 5 days before the event may be issued with an exam fee of £125 from Cardiff University.